How to Retrieve Deleted Text Messages on Android Phones

 Data recovery software

 If you don’t have a backup, your next step is to give data recovery a try.
 “There are a couple of different data recovery tools to help you through this part of the process,” Trinh says.
+Data recovery can especially come in handy if you factory reset an Android.

 When retrieving deleted text messages from an Android he says the steps may be slightly different based on which product you use, but the general steps (and those required for using EaseUS recovery software) are as follows: